Treasure Island (1986 film): Plot

-Treasure Island opens with the narrator, who is both the main character, Jonathan, and Jim Hawkins (Melvil Poupaud), describing a violent television show that he is watching about African civil war and the theft of diamonds.
-Then the film moves to the shabby hotel owned and run by Jonathan's drunken father (Lou Castel), and peculiar mother (Anna Karina) where they take in as few guests as possible.
+A shabby hotel is run by a drunk and his wife; they take in as few guests as possible.

-A mysterious man (Martin Landau) arrives at the hotel, and asks to be called "Captain."
-Jonathan begins to analyze him through the "eye of god:" a hole in the ceiling of the Captain's room.
-He realizes that this man is no stranger but actually quite familiar with his parents.
+A man arrives there, and asks to be called "Captain."
+He knows the couple.

-While tending to guests on the terrace, a strange blind man (Charles Schmidt) approaches Jon.
-The man is relentless in wanting to speak with Jonathan about the Captain.
+While tending to guests on the terrace, a strange blind man approaches the couple's son, Jonathan.
+The man wants to speak about the Captain.

-The Captain attempts to bribe Jonathan into not sharing that he is staying at the hotel, to which Jonathan responds it's too late.
+The Captain attempts to bribe Jonathan into not sharing that he is staying there; Jonathan responds that it is too late.
 As his mother watches, the Captain drugs him.
-While drugged, Jon sleepwalks, and is unable to tell if he is awake or asleep.
+While drugged, Jonathan sleepwalks and cannot tell if he is awake or asleep.
 He sees a fight between the Captain and his father.
 His mother screams at him to go back to sleep.

 After fully regaining consciousness, Jonathan ventures to a cave where he can retreat for days at time.
 He looks outside to see the blind man dancing.
-He escapes back to the hotel, where a man, Midas (Jean-Pierre Léaud), sits at a typewriter.
+He returns to the hotel, where a man, Midas, sits at a typewriter.
 Midas seems to know everything about Jonathan.
-The blind man then appears at the hotel, and tries to grab Jonathan.
+The blind man then appears and tries to grab Jonathan.

-The Captain's familiarity is explained when Jonathan's mother and he are seen giggling and holding each other: it is obvious now that they are lovers.
-They begin to mock the husband; drunkenly, as Jonathan watches.
+Jonathan's mother and the Captain are later seen giggling and holding each other; they seem to be lovers.
+They begin to drunkenly mock Jonathan's father, as Jonathan watches.

 Jonathan leaves the hotel.
-He eventually runs into a man on the side of the road, named Silver (Vic Tayback).
+He eventually runs into Silver, a man on the side of the road.
 He offers Jonathan a place to stay and a ride.
-Jon then begins to notice that Silver also knows everything about him.
-As he heads off to sleep, a random person in the hall claims to be Jonathan's father.
+Silver also knows everything about him.
+As he heads off to sleep, a person in the hall claims to be Jonathan's father.
 Silver makes the stranger leave.
 Off to bed, Jonathan grabs a book: Treasure Island.
-He comments “that book accounted for Silver’s entire secret library”.
+The book accounts for Silver's entire secret library.